-A short passage descends from the entrance to a small hallway and a heavy pink granite portcullis behind which the the corridor rises towards the antechamber behind which the burial chamber lies.
+A short passage descends from the entrance to a small hallway and a heavy pink granite portcullis.
+The corridor rises towards the antechamber, behind which the burial chamber lies.
 The internal passage was lined with granite.
 The burial chamber had a gabled roof supported by three limestone beams.
 The antechamber and burial chamber are both badly damaged and only a small fragment of the basalt sarcophagus of the pharaoh was found in the burial chamber.

 The outer (public) part of the temple is formed by a large granite doorway leading to a pillared courtyard with sixteen pink granite columns.
-The columns sit on black basalt plinths and have palm shaped capitals and were inscribed with the name of Sahure and feature the goddess Nekhbet (representing Upper Egypt) in the southern half of the court and the goddess Wadjet (representing Lower Egypt) in the northern half of the court.
+The columns sit on black basalt plinths with palm shaped capitals, were inscribed with the name of Sahure, and feature the goddess Nekhbet (representing Upper Egypt) in the southern half of the court, and the goddess Wadjet (representing Lower Egypt) in the northern half of the court.
 It is thought that the ceiling was painted blue and decorated with gilded stars.

 A corridor to the west of the courtyard leads to the inner court.
 One of the few depictions of a sea voyage to be discovered in ancient Egypt decorates this corridor and small chambers to the west feature images of the personified nomes carrying offerings for the pharaoh.